EricKMY/posd2020f_TA/README.md

         void deleteShapeById(string id) {
             // search and delete a shape through id,
-            // search all the containing shapes and the tree structure bellow,
+            // search all the containing shapes and the tree structure below,
             // if no match of id, throw std::string "Expected delete shape but shape not found" }

         Shape* getShapeById(string id) {
             // search and return a shape through id,
-            // search all the containing shapes and the tree structure bellow,
+            // search all the containing shapes and the tree structure below,
             // if no match of id, throw std::string "Expected get shape but shape not found" }
 }